kamingfung/kamingfung.github.io/content/papers/fung-2023/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: 'Editorial: Agriculture and food supply challenges in a changing climate'
+  caption: "Editorial: Agriculture and food supply challenges in a changing climate"
-  focal_point: 'Center'
+  focal_point: "Center"
   preview_only: false

 # Projects (optional).